SamuelEarl/fanny-pack-ui-old/src/routes/customize.svelte.md

     console.log("downloadTheme");

-    // Convert `selectedTheme.value` to a formatted string. let content = [
+    // Convert `selectedTheme.value` to a formatted string.
+// TODO: Use one `theme.css` as the single source of truth.
+I might be able to pull the content from that `theme.css` file and manipulate it here.
+    let content = [
 `:root {
   /* Main Colors: The following colors were taken from https://www.w3schools.com/w3css/w3css_color_metro.asp. */